Extensive

 organisation risks undermining its credibility.
 Resource allocation strategies

-sensitivity into practical business operations without diminishing their
+awareness into practical business operations without diminishing their

 effectiveness or competitive edge.